-Fortunately, it is incredibly easy to make a Thanksgiving feast that both you and your pup can enjoy without any harm to their digestive system.
+Fortunately, it’s easy to make a Thanksgiving feast that both you and your pup can enjoy without any harm to their digestive system.
 Use these tips to make a grand Thanksgiving feast for your dog this holiday season.

 - 8 cups gluten-free bread, crumbled into 1-inch cubes